facebookresearch/theseus/examples/README.md

 This folder contains examples of how to use Theseus for several applications:

+- simple_example.py: This is a minimal example using Theseus that is fitting a curve to a dataset of observations.
 - state_estimation_2d.py: Is an example of how to do 2D pose estimation from simulated noisy GPS and odometry sensors.
 In this example the noise is state dependent, and we learn the cost weight as a function of pose.